Barharwa: Infrastructure

 According to the District Census Handbook 2011, Sahibganj, Barharwa covered an area of 4.06 km^{2}.
 Among the civic amenities, it had 14 km roads with both open and closed drains, the protected water supply involved hand pump, uncovered well.
 It had 1,189 domestic electric connections, 105 road light points.
 Among the educational facilities it had 4 primary schools, 5 middle schools, 2 secondary schools, 2 senior secondary schools, 1 general degree college.
 Among the social, cultural and recreational facilities, it had 2 stadiums, 2 cinema theatres, 1 auditorium/ community hall, 1 public library,1 reading room.
 Three important commodities it produced were bidi, papad, aachar.
 It had the branch offices of 2 nationalised banks.

 Civic administration

 Police station

 Barharwa police station serves Barharwa CD block.

 CD block HQ

 Headquarters of Barharwa CD block is at Barharwa town.

 Transport

 Barharwa Junction railway station is on the Sahibganj loop.
 The Barharwa–Azimganj–Katwa loop originates from Barharwa.

 Education

 B.S.K.
 College, affiliated with Sido Kanhu Murmu University, was established at Barharwa.

+This area also have some small public libraries like Deeni Library (Library of Wisdom) at Bindudham Road etc.